qaintumai/qaintum-ai/qnn-container/docs/api_reference.md

   - `"single_output"`: Returns a scalar value via expectation measurement on the first wire.
   - `"multi"`: Returns a vector with measurements from all wires.
   - `"probabilities"`: Returns a probability distribution over all basis states.

+### **Models**

+Implements the full quantum neural network model, which wraps the circuit, training, and prediction logic.

+### **Utils**
 - **QNN Weight Initializer**: Initializes weights for quantum layers based on optical quantum gate principles.

   **Initialization Methods:**

   - `normal`: Gaussian distribution with mean 0 and user-defined standard deviations.
   - `uniform`: Uniform distribution over a defined range.
   - `xavier`: Scales variance by average number of input/output units.
 Suited for symmetric activations (e.g., `tanh`).
   - `kaiming`: Scales variance based on the number of input units.
 Ideal for ReLU-like activations.

-### **Models**

-Implements the full quantum neural network model, which wraps the circuit, training, and prediction logic.
+- **Normalization**: Normalizes input data for quantum data encoding.
 ---

 ## **Layers API**